Safer Waterways Bill 2018

 That the bill be now read a second time

-Final vote on whether to pass the Safer Waterways Bill 2018, which would have established a Queensland Crocodile Authority in Cairns to manage crocodile populations through culling permits, egg harvesting, and removal of 'rogue' crocodiles.
-The bill was defeated 5-83, with only KAP, One Nation, and one Independent supporting it.
+Vote on whether to pass the Safer Waterways Bill 2018, a KAP private member's bill to establish a Queensland Crocodile Authority in Cairns to manage crocodile populations through culling permits, egg harvesting, and removal of dangerous crocodiles from waterways.
+Defeated 5-83.

 Defeated5 ayes – 83 noes2019-04-02